N.L. prepares to raise the bar in bench-to-bedside genomicsPublished: June 21st 2022

 With the centre established, work is now focused on generating projects, building networks of researchers and bioinformaticians as well as partnerships and collaborations to actualize their vision of a centre for Canadian excellence in translational genomics.
 Work is proceeding apace on all fronts.

 “We’ve got a huge project now with the Terry Fox Institute Marathon of Hope Initiative, where they’re looking at all the different types of mutations that happen to single genes and to many genes within tumors, cells and tissues,” said Dr. Young.
 “All the Atlantic provinces are working together as one node,” Dr. O’Rielly said.
 The massive project is being divided up among different institutions in the region to keep the work in Atlantic Canada, he added.
-The Atlantic node of the initiative is Dr. Sherri Christian, Department of Biochemistry, Memorial University of Newfoundland.
+The Atlantic node of the initiative is Dr. Sherri Christian, Department of Biochemistry, Memorial University.

 Collaborations and partnerships have already been established with colleagues at the IWK Health Centre in Halifax, N.S.
 Dr. O’Rielly said they are looking at common challenges, sharing resources and datasets, as well as working to establish common practices, so that the CGT can eventually process samples from the IWK seamlessly and the two organizations can provide backup for each other.